WilliamWoha/csjournal/docs/source/Semester1-PF.rst

 History: It has a lot.
 But this doesn't matter in your exams.

 Syntax: This is THE MOST important thing to remember.
 It's crucial that you memorize this as you'll lose marks if you miss a single detail.

+| But can a bee be said to be
+|     or not to be an entire bee,

     | A one, two, a one two three four
     |